-Tianhua Liao, Sishuo Wang, Hao Zhang, Eva E Stüeken, Haiwei Luo, Dating Ammonia-Oxidizing Bacteria with Abundant Eukaryotic Fossils (Dr. Luo's lab new publication)
+Tianhua Liao, Sishuo Wang, Hao Zhang, Eva E Stüeken, Haiwei Luo, Dating Ammonia-Oxidizing Bacteria with Abundant Eukaryotic Fossils (Prof. Luo's lab new publication)

 - Eric Liang